Fedict/fts-test-environment/README.md

 then run `psql -h localhost -p 7000 -U testuser -W` (you can find the password in [postgresql.yaml](postgresql.yaml) )

+To get a shell on any container, do:

+    oc get pods

+to see a list of the available pods; then

+    oc rsh pod/<pod name>

+to get a shell on the first container inside that pod (currently all pods only have one container)

 For more questions, talk to Wouter.